 How Do I Book a Tour with Ripper-Vision?

-To book a tour with Ripper Vision, simply head to the booking page on our website where you will find all of the tours and dates available.
-Tours run every day from 2.30pm and 7.30pm, seven days a week, so as you can get on a tour at a suitable time for you.
+To book a tour with Ripper-Vision, simply head to the booking page on our website where you will find all of the tours and dates available.
+Tours run every day at 2.30pm and 7.30pm, seven days a week, enabling you to take a tour at a suitable time for you.

 How Long Does a Ripper-Vision Tour Last?

-Our tours last for one hour and 45 minutes, during which time you will learn facts about the crime scenes, the methods that the police employed and of the murder himself.
-Before the end of the tour, our tour guides will use Ripper Vision and modern-day criminal profiling to reveal who the police should have been looking for.
-It is not something to be missed.
+Our tours last for one hour and 45 minutes, during which time you will learn facts about the crime scenes and the methods that the police employed.
+Before the end of the tour, our guides will use Ripper-Vision and modern-day criminal profiling to reveal who the police should have been looking for.
+It is certainly not something to be missed!